Breakdown Maintenance: Types, Benefits & Examples

 Choosing a reactive approach to breakdowns can be costly when a failure occurs due to emergency maintenance that often comes with overtime pay for maintenance workers and expensive expedited shipping to get necessary parts faster.
 Overall, unplanned maintenance tends to be costlier and more detrimental than planned maintenance in the long-term, since unplanned issues are inevitably going to occur.

-Pro tip: If you’re wondering how long a recently broken down piece of equipment might take to repair, you can calculate its Mean Time to Repair (MTTR) by using this equation:
+Pro tip: If you’re wondering how long a recently broken down piece of equipment might take to repair, you can calculate its mean time to repair (MTTR) by using this equation:

 MTTR calculation